MarkAustinGrow/marvins-memory/codebase_documentation.md

    - Look for "Fallback search returned X results" in logs
    - Try searching without filters as a test
    - Verify the search endpoint is returning 200 OK (not 500)
+   - When using pagination, ensure `page` and `limit` parameters are valid
+   - Check the pagination metadata in the response for total count
+   - Use the client examples to test API connectivity

 3. Character alignment failures
    - Check character data is loaded correctly from Supabase